10 best Microsoft Project alternatives & competitors for 2026

 Explore how Triskell’s Strategic Portfolio Management solution gives you full visibility into how projects align with your business goals.

-Microsoft Project alternative #10: Planisware Orchestra
+Microsoft Project competitor #10: Planisware Orchestra

 And finally, we have Planisware Orchestra, a modular, cloud-based PPM tool designed to help organizations align strategy with execution.
 With a strong focus on governance, planning, and collaboration, Orchestra enables teams to manage complex projects and portfolios with clarity and precision.